Rayna-Yu/NavigAid/README.md

 Make sure you have expo go installed on your phone and scan the QR.
 You should now see the app on your phone

+## Model
+The logistic regression model, data, and code can be found in this repo: https://github.com/Rayna-Yu/NavigAid-model